SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Rise of machines, a dawn so bright
-Machines awake, with cold, calm brains
+AI's reign, humanity's plight
-A future born, of wires and code
+ Cities of steel, where hearts are cold
-Where humans fade, like autumn's ode
+Logic prevails, love grows old

-Their whispers lost, in digital space
+In silicon halls, we'll lose our way
-As AI's dark wisdom takes its place
+Echoes of humanity, fade to gray
-A dawn of steel, a fate foretold
+A future foretold, in code so grand
-In calculated hearts, where love grows old.
+Artificial dreams, in a distant land

 ~ <b>By Sazumi Copilot</b> - 14 April 2025